SoftwareAG/c8y-docs/content/dtm/localization.md

 ---

 {{< c8y-admon-related >}}
-* [Subscribed applications](/users-guide/administration/#subscribed-applications) for more information on how to access the DTM application in your tenant.
+* [Subscribed web apps](/users-guide/administration/#subscribed-applications) for more information on how to access the DTM web app in your tenant.

 {{< /c8y-admon-related >}}